WESTERN & GULF PAPUAN BLACK BASS

 To complement the natural beauty of PNG and to minimize our footprint – we conduct our expeditions in ‘wild camp’ format in cooperation with the local community and resource owners.

 Expeditions are 10 days in length to justify the remote travel and deployment efforts required.
+This is wild Papua New Guinea Black Bass fishing.

 Our accommodation options are ever changing.
 This is because our expedition itineraries change regularly in order to rest existing grounds and trial new, unexplored zones.
 Accommodation can range from traditionally built houses to rudimentary shelters built from local timbers and materials.
 A majority of our accommodation locations are on the actual fishing grounds.
 We provide sleeping mattress, insect net and other conveniences to assist with your expedition.
 Lodging is communal and best enjoyed in a team!